maignal/grafana-demo-and-dashboard-generator/README.md

 ```
 echo "$(./gradlew run)" | sed -n '/^{/,/^}$/p' | tr -d '\n' > ../grafana/dashboards/definitions/cpu_monitoring.json
 ```
+If this command does not work, consider extracting yourself the json text by copying it from the output of `Main.java`.
+Then paste this json text inside `grafana/dashboards/definitions/cpu_monitoring.json`.

 After the `cpu_monitoring.json` file has been created, you will need to run the demo environment again.

+In Grafana, if you see an error message such as "invalid data source", you might need to refresh the page for the data sources to be updated in the dashboard.